Does Ali Dawah’s Persistent Focus on Polygyny Hold Merit?

 Data amassed between 2010 and 2013, involving a cohort of 106 Himba women residing in northwestern Namibia, illuminates the tangible advantages accruing to women within polygamous unions.
 Specifically, it highlights their propensity to unite with affluent or influential men.
 Within this tribal community, a striking 79% consensus emerges among both the presently married cowives and former co-wives, who are now widowed women, affirming the merits of polygyny.

 In a similar vein, physician, A.S.
-Amin, who has carried out extensive research on the topic, expounds upon this notion in his work ‘Conflicts of Interest,’ stating: ‘Polygyny enables a society to utilize a man’s desire to maximize his reproductive fitness to achieve a more balanced distribution of wealth.
+Amin, who has carried out extensive research on the topic, expounds upon this notion in his work ‘Conflicts of Interest,’ stating: ‘Polygyny enables a society to utilise a man’s desire to maximize his reproductive fitness to achieve a more balanced distribution of wealth.
 For example, a man who makes $500,000 a year can provide financially for ten women twice as well as a man making $25,000 can for just one woman.’

 “Every man is polygamous by nature”